What is Micropython?¶

 import lvgl as lv lv.init() scr = lv.obj() btn = lv.btn(scr) btn.align(lv.scr_act(), lv.ALIGN.CENTER, 0, 0) label = lv.label(btn) label.set_text("Button") lv.scr_load(scr)

 If you want to experiment with LittlevGL + Micropython without downloading anything - you can use our online simulator!It’s a fully functional LittlevGL + Micropython that runs entirely in the browser and allows you to edit a python script and run it.

-Micropython is ported to many platform, one of the is the “unix port”, which allows you to build and run Micropython (+LittlevGL) on a Linux machine.
-(On a windows machine you might need Virtual Box or WSL or MinGW or Cygwin etc.)
+Micropython is ported to many platforms.
+One notable port is “unix”, which allows you to build and run Micropython (+LittlevGL) on a Linux machine.
+(On a Windows machine you might need Virtual Box or WSL or MinGW or Cygwin etc.)